kennethchoe/sql-crawler/README.md

 ### Scope

-SQL queries may be inside subfolders in the git repository.
+SQL queries can be placed inside subfolders in the git repository.
 Then the path of query file becomes the `scope` of the query.

 Server List may have optional column `Scope`.
 ServerId must be still unique across entire list.